Optical Communications with Relative Intensity Noise: Channel Modeling and Information Rates: System and Channel Model

 At the fiber input, the transmit signal $P_{\tx}(t)$ should be as close as possible to the PAM waveform $S(t)$.
-The device used for the electrical-to-optical conversion is an MZM in push-pull configuration, which has the optical power transfer function
+The device used for the electrical-to-optical conversion is an MZM in push-pull configuration.
+The amplitude of the signal $S(t)$ is pre-distorted to account for the nonlinear MZM transfer function.
+The pre-distortion step (``Pre Dist.'' block in Fig.~\ref{fig:system_IMDD}) uses the inverse MZM transfer function and normalizes the amplitude by the laser power $\Pcw$, similar to \cite[Eq.~(9)]{napoli2017digital}.
+Without loss of generality, we consider that the output of the modulator is